-The Kansas Department of Wildlife, Parks and Tourism is operating approximately 4,631 acres of the project lands located in the upper reaches of the reservoir for wildlife management and public hunting.
+The KDWP is operating approximately 4,631 acres of the project lands located in the upper reaches of the reservoir for wildlife management and public hunting.
 Principal game species include bobwhite quail, ducks, geese, mourning dove, cottontail rabbits, deer, pheasant, squirrel and turkey.
 Hunting and fishing are regulated by Kansas law.